Jelly-RDF/jelly-jvm/docs/docs/user/grpc.md

 As with the `jelly-stream` module, you can use `jelly-grpc` with any RDF library that has a Jelly integration, such as [Apache Jena](jena.md) (using `jelly-jena`) or [RDF4J](rdf4j.md) (using `jelly-rdf4j`).
 The gRPC API is generic and identical across all libraries.

-## Making a gRPC server and client
+[//]: # (## Making a gRPC server and client)

-`jelly-grpc` builds on the [Apache Pekko gRPC library](https://pekko.apache.org/docs/pekko-grpc/current/index.html).
-Jelly-JVM provides boilerplate code for setting up a gRPC server and client that can send and receive Jelly streams, as shown in the example below:
+[//]: # (`jelly-grpc` builds on the [Apache Pekko gRPC library]&#40;https://pekko.apache.org/docs/pekko-grpc/current/index.html&#41;.
+Jelly-JVM provides boilerplate code for setting up a gRPC server and client that can send and receive Jelly streams, as shown in the example below:)

-{{ code_example('PekkoGrpc.scala') }}

-The classes provided in `jelly-grpc` should cover most cases, but they only serve as the boilerplate.
-You must yourself define the logic for handling the incoming and outgoing streams, as shown in the example above.
+[//]: # (The classes provided in `jelly-grpc` should cover most cases, but they only serve as the boilerplate.
+You must yourself define the logic for handling the incoming and outgoing streams, as shown in the example above.)

-Of course, you can also implement the server or the client from scratch, if you want to.
+[//]: # (Of course, you can also implement the server or the client from scratch, if you want to.)

 ## See also